 The first thing you might need to be convinced of is that customer service excellence is one of the advantages that helps set companies apart from competitors.
 When customers experience issues or concerns, the first place they typically turn to is the customer service department or call center.

 Think about it: Whether you need help fixing a computer issue, or a product you purchased is defective, your experience with customer service shapes how you view a firm.
 If you have a poor experience, you might not want to buy a product or service from that firm again, but a great experience often means you'll stay loyal to a brand or company because you feel they care about their customers.

 Are you conducting a search for a customer service representative, or are you looking for a job?
 Here are the salary ranges, job descriptions and required skills you can expect in the customer service field.

 According to the OfficeTeam Salary Guide, customer service professionals are in demand because whether they work in-house or via a third party call center, they help companies achieve market advantage by building relationships with new and existing customers.
 To attract and hire the best candidates in the field, employers offer competitive salaries that are based on their level of experience.
-Provided below is a list of salary ranges to expect for customer service and call center representative jobs:
+Provided below is a list of midpoint salaries for four different customer service jobs:

 - Call center representative: $32,500